patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Start all the projects and navigate to the login page, authenticate with "temp" / "temp" and navigate to the _"Remote1/Page 5"_ page.
-You should see the logged in user in the page content.
+👉 Start all the applications and navigate to the login page.
+Authenticate with "temp" / "temp" and navigate to the _"Remote1/Page 5"_ page.
+The user name should be rendered in the page content.

-👉 Now, it will work fine if every user manually navigate to the login page to authenticate before accessing a page using the session but I doubt those expections will stand for a real application.
-Let's conclude this section by using React Router to protect the routes using the user session.
+👉 The applications works fine if every user manually navigate to the login page and authenticate before going to pages using the session.
+But I doubt those expections will stand with real users.
+Let's use React Router nested routes to protect the managed routes which may depend on the user session.

 ```tsx
 // host - App.jsx